Lekens/URL-Shortner-frontend/README.md

 ## Prerequisites

-Ensure you already have the backend running using the readme.md file.
+Ensure you already have the backend APPLICATION running BEFORE using the FRONTEND.

 1. Installed Node version >= 10
 2. Installed npm version >= 5.6